Nicole Barnhart: Club career

-FC Kansas City, 2013-2017
+FC Kansas City, 2013–2017

 On January 11, 2013, Barnhart was one of three members from the United States women's national team that was allocated to the new NWSL club FC Kansas City, along with Lauren Cheney and Becky Sauerbrunn via the NWSL Player Allocation.
-Her 2013 regular-season record of ten scoreless "clean sheet" games remained until surpassed by Adrianna Franch in a longer, 2017 season.
-In August 2013, she was named NWSL Goalkeeper of the Year.
+Her 2013 regular-season record of ten scoreless "clean sheet" games remained until surpassed by Adrianna Franch in the longer 2017 season.
+She was named NWSL Goalkeeper of the Year for the 2013 season.

 Barnhart appeared in 22 games in 2014, recording 8 clean sheets.
 She played in both the semi-final and final for FCKC, helping them to win the 2014 NWSL Championship over the Seattle Reign.

-In 2015 she was named to the NWSL second XI after recording 8 clean sheets in 17 games.
+In 2015 she was named to the NWSL Second XI and nominated for Goalkeeper of the Year after recording 8 clean sheets in 17 games.
 Barnhart was crowned NWSL Champion again in 2015 as FC Kansas City defeated Seattle Reign in the final for the second straight year.

 Barnhart had similarly strong numbers in 2016, starting 20 games and recording 6 clean sheets, but FC Kansas City failed to qualify for the playoffs.
 In 2017 Barnhart started all 24 games for FC Kansas City, and recorded 6 shutouts, however FCKC missed the playoffs for the second straight year.